TunaUca/DSA210_Term_Project/README.md

 Statistical tests were conducted to evaluate relationships observed in the EDA.

-### Tests Applied
+### Hypotheses Tested

+#### 1. Free vs Paid Games

+* Null Hypothesis: There is no significant difference in average estimated downloads between free and paid games.
+* Alternative Hypothesis: There is a significant difference in average estimated downloads between free and paid games.
-* Independent T-Test:
+* Test Used: Independent t-test
+* Result: Reject H0
-  * Free games vs paid games in terms of estimated downloads
+* Interpretation: Free and paid games differ significantly in terms of estimated downloads.
+Free games tend to have higher downloads.

-* Chi-Square Test:
+#### 2. Genre and Download Category

-  * Game genre vs download category
+* Null Hypothesis: Game genre and download category are independent.

-### Results

-* The independent t-test showed a statistically significant difference between free and paid games
-* Free games had significantly higher downloads on average
-* The chi-square test did not show a statistically significant relationship between genre and download category
+* Alternative Hypothesis: Game genre and download category are not independent.
+* Test Used: Chi-square test
+* Result: Fail to reject H0
-* This suggests that genre differences were visible in EDA, but not strongly supported by the chi-square test
+* Interpretation: The chi-square test did not show a statistically significant relationship between genre and download category.
+Although genre differences were visible in EDA, they were not strongly supported by this test.

+#### 3. Review Score and Downloads

+* Null Hypothesis: There is no significant relationship between review score and estimated downloads.
+* Alternative Hypothesis: There is a significant relationship between review score and estimated downloads.
+* Test Used: Pearson correlation test
+* Result: Fail to reject H0
+* Interpretation: Review score did not show a statistically significant relationship with log-transformed estimated downloads.
+The correlation was very weak, meaning review score alone does not strongly explain game popularity.

+#### 4. Price and Downloads

+* Null Hypothesis: There is no significant relationship between game price and estimated downloads.
+* Alternative Hypothesis: There is a significant relationship between game price and estimated downloads.
+* Test Used: Pearson correlation test
+* Result: Fail to reject H0
+* Interpretation: Price did not show a statistically significant linear relationship with log-transformed estimated downloads.
+Although free games performed better than paid games in the t-test, price as a continuous variable was not a strong standalone predictor.

+### Overall Hypothesis Testing Result

+The hypothesis testing results show that price accessibility matters when comparing free and paid games.
+However, genre, review score, and price alone do not fully explain Steam game popularity.

+This suggests that game popularity is influenced by more complex factors such as marketing, brand recognition, community activity, visibility, and player trends.

 ---